-2.3.1 Short-term time-series model
+2.4.1 Short-term time-series model

-Time-series models have been described as more applicable in short-term forecasting14 and can be applied systematically.
-The short-term BMM forecast uses generic time-series methods to model the trend, seasonality, cyclical and residual to form a short-term forecast (0-5 years ahead).
+Time-series models have been described as more applicable in short-term forecasting15 and can be applied systematically.
+The short-term BMM forecast uses generic time-series methods to model the trend and weather-driven seasonality to form a short-term forecast (0-5 years ahead).